mamaheux/pyodas2/docs/index.rst

 which the sound is originating.
 SSL is a fundamental technique in various fields such as robotics, audio engineering, surveillance, and human-computer interaction.

+TODO image or video

 Sound Source Tracking (SST)
 ============================
 **Sound Source Tracking (SST)** is the process of continuously monitoring and estimating the direction of one or more sound sources as they move through an environment.
 It extends Sound Source Localization (SSL) by adding a temporal dimension, allowing systems to dynamically follow the trajectory of sound sources over time.

+TODO image or video

 Sound Source Separation (SSS)
 ==============================